mrezabayat/iamsorush/content/posts/create-arrays/index.md

 Here we notice an important difference between a vector of vectors and an std::array of std::arrays.
 The former can hold data structures which are rows of different sizes.

 The memory addresses shown in the example above were elements of the vector, but the vector class contains a pointer to those elements along with other private members such as the capacity for vector management.
 So, if defined in a function, the vector object is created on the stack (see the output of `&v`) but the elements are allocated on the heap.
-And when we create a vector of n vectors, we create n vector objects on the heap each of which containing a pointer and private members.
+Moreover, when we create a vector of n vectors, we create n vector objects on the heap each of which containing a pointer and private members.

 ## Boost::multiarray